 During the summer semester, EMS 110 is primarily offered at the Belleville Campus.

-EMS 110 is a 7-credit-hour course with 4 hours of lecture time and 6 hours of lab time.
+EMS 110 is an 8-credit-hour course with 4 hours of lecture time and 6 hours of lab time.
 This means that students can expect to attend classes approximately 10 total hours per week (20 hours per week during the summer semester).
 This course can be completed in 16 weeks during the spring and fall semesters or 8 weeks during the summer semester.
 In addition to regular class meetings, students will be required to attend occasional Saturday meetings for specialized testing and instruction.

 Students should check the location and schedule of classes to ensure availability and access.
 Students are responsible for their own transportation and attendance at any of the classes assigned by the program.

 For each hour of class time spent in lecture, students should plan to spend 2 hours outside of class for study time, homework and completing assignments.
 For each hour of class time spent in the lab, students should spend an equal amount of time outside of class practicing skills.